leimingyu/notes-deeplearning/cnn_tf.md

 The contribution of max-pooling:
 * Decrease the size of the output and prevent overfitting.
 Reducing overfitting is a consequence of the reducing the output size, which in turn, reduces the number of parameters in future layers.

+Recently, pooling layers have fallen out of favor.
+Some reasons are:

+* Recent datasets are so big and complex we're more concerned about underfitting.
+* Dropout is a much better regularizer.
+* Pooling results in a loss of information.
+Think about the max pooling operation as an example.
+We only keep the largest of n numbers, thereby disregarding n-1 numbers completely.